Campus Happenings

 Throughout October, NUHS featured a compelling lineup of guest speakers who shared insights on various health care topics:

 • Oct.
-21: Naturopathic Professional Student Association (NPSA) invited Jason Nobles, DC, from the Wellness Way to host a seminar about the effect food has on inflammation and gut health.
-Dr. Nobles highlighted insights into food allergies, diagnostic tools, and shared practical strategies for reducing inflammation and improving digestive health through personalized dietary adjustments.
+21: The Naturopathic Professional Student Association (NPSA) invited Jason Nobles, DC, from The Wellness Way to host a seminar on the impact of food on inflammation and gut health.
+Dr. Nobles shared insights on food allergies, diagnostic tools and practical strategies for reducing inflammation and improving digestive health through personalized dietary adjustments.

 • Oct.
-22: NutriDyn’s functional medicine consultant Ashley Henderickson led a presentation on leaky gut and dysbiosis, detailing the underlying causes, common symptoms and evidence-based approaches to support gastrointestinal health.
-She outlined the 5R Protocol- remove, replace, reinoculate, repair and retain- and discussed practical tools including food sensitivity testing, elimination diets and targeted supplementation to help restore and maintain a healthy gut.
+22: NutriDyn functional medicine consultant Ashley Henderickson led a presentation on leaky gut and dysbiosis, discussing underlying causes, common symptoms and evidence-based approaches to gastrointestinal health.
+She outlined the 5R Protocol—remove, replace, reinoculate, repair and retain—and reviewed tools such as food sensitivity testing, elimination diets and targeted supplementation.

 • Oct.
-30: Senior naturopathic program manager from National Chiropractic Mutual Insurance Company (NCMIC) Jackie Hellrung led a presentation on malpractice insurance.
-Throughout her presentation, she addressed coverage options, common claims, the significance of informed consent, understanding state-specific practice scopes and the role of insurance in protecting practitioners from financial and legal risks.
-She also provided practical advice on policy selection, defense strategies and avoiding common pitfalls to help students safeguard their careers and practices.
+30: Jackie Hellrung, senior naturopathic program manager at National Chiropractic Mutual Insurance Company (NCMIC), led a presentation on malpractice insurance.
+She addressed coverage options, common claims, informed consent, state-specific practice scopes and the role of insurance in protecting practitioners from legal and financial risk.
+She also shared guidance on policy selection, defense strategies and avoiding common pitfalls.